Completing the DevOps Pipeline for Mainframe: Designing and Implementing Test Automation

 This client is a multi-billion-dollar technology company that employs hundreds of thousands of people, and uses a central mainframe to drive many of their critical actions.

-When they came to us, they had been following 20+ year old legacy processes to develop applications for their mainframe.
+When they came to us, they had been following 20+ year old legacy processes for mainframe application development.
 They partnered with us to transform their mainframe application development process, and to bring a modern DevOps approach to this critical area of their business.

 So far, we have shared a top-level overview of this project, discussed the importance of building dedicated teams for mainframe DevOps, explained the initial automation we created for this client, showed how we improved that initial automation over time, and discussed how we helped them select and onboard new, modern mainframe tools.